Exploration and Resource Geology (BSc)

 |Module title||Module code||Credits|

-Extensive field training during this year includes residential trips to Dorset, Cornwall and Spain during these trips you will learn a wide range of practical skills that are an essential training for exploration geologists.
+Extensive field training during this year currently includes residential trips to Dorset, Cornwall and Spain.
+During these trips you will learn a wide range of practical skills that are an essential training for exploration geologists.

-In your second summer, you are encouraged to undertake an industrial placement project with an exploration company in the UK or overseas.
+In your summer between years two and three you are encouraged to undertake an industrial placement project with an exploration company in the UK or overseas.
 Alternatively, you can complete an exploration project or geological mapping topic under our academic supervision.

 |Module title||Module code||Credits|